What is Adynovate and how is it used?

 - Administer ADYNOVATE as soon as possible, but no later than 3 hours after reconstitution.

-1. Remove the blue cap from the BAXJECT II Hi-Flow device.
-Connect the syringe to the BAXJECT II Hi-Flow device (Figure E).
-Use of a Luer-lock syringe is recommended.
-Do not inject air.
+- Remove the blue cap from the housing.
+Connect the syringe to the system (Figure D).
+Do not inject air into the ADYNOVATE.

-2. Turn the system upside down (ADYNOVATE vial now on top).
-Draw the factor concentrate into the syringe by pulling the plunger back slowly (Figure F).
+- Turn the system upside down (ADYNOVATE vial now on top).
+Draw the ADYNOVATE solution into the syringe by pulling the plunger back slowly (Figure E).

-3. If a patient is to receive more than one vial of ADYNOVATE, the contents of multiple vials may be drawn into the same syringe.
+- Disconnect the syringe, attach a suitable needle, and inject intravenously as instructed.
+If a patient is to receive more than one ADYNOVATE -BAXJECT III system or a combination of an ADYNOVATE -BAXJECT II and an ADYNOVATE -BAXJECT III system, the contents may be drawn into the same syringe.

 Dosage Forms And Strengths